How To Maximise Rest Days

 It’s important that you rest on a rest day.
 This means doing lighter activities and varying your training schedule to include active recovery.

 A rest day allows your body to consolidate the hard work you’ve been doing.
 Muscles recover, adapt and become stronger and your nervous system has a chance to regenerate.
-Including appropriate rest in your training program can also help to prevent a workout plateau or overtraining.
+Including appropriate rest in your training program can also help to prevent a workout plateau or overtraining, which can lead to a workout hangover.

 What to do on a rest day